 Obtaining a judgment is often not the end of the case, but just the beginning of post-judgment enforcement proceedings.
 In the vast majority of court cases in the United States, if a party loses that party will simply pay the judgment, particularly if it is a claim that is covered by insurance.
-But in a very substantial number of cases, the debtor doesn't pay: What then?
+But in a very substantial number of cases, the debtor doesn't pay.
+What then?
 The creditor is left holding a judgment and wondering whether it can be monetized.

-What is an judgment worth?
 The value of a judgment is determined by the following formula:

 Thus, a creditor may hold a judgment for $10 million against a debtor who is truly penniless; the value of that judgment is zero, or may even be negative if the creditor expends any significant money in a vain attempt to collect.
 Similarly, a judgment for $25,000 may also be worth nothing, or have a negative value, if the expenses to collect that judgment meet or exceed its value.